 Short-Term Stay Rental Retirement Community

-A genealogy workshop will be held from 2 – 3:30 p.m., Friday, April 8, at the Oak Park Arms retirement community, 408 S. Oak Park Ave.
-Genealogist Daniel J. Kane of Oak Park will help participants get started in the process of identifying their family tree.
+A genealogy workshop will be held from 2 – 4 p.m., Sunday, October 15, at the Oak Park Arms retirement community, 408 S. Oak Park Ave.
+Oak Park resident Dan Kane, founder and proprietor of Extended Family Ties, will facilitate the workshop.
+It is free and open to the public.

 Genealogy is the study of one’s family by tracing lineages and history to determine kinship and pedigree of family members.
 This can be done a number of ways including oral interviews, historical records and genetic analysis.